ohhelloana/ohhelloana/src/posts/my-typical-day.md

 * I miss the gym every day.
 I hate exercising at home and I don't like exercising.
 I see it as a task and because it is an unpleasant task, I will not do it if I have to do it at home.
 I need the gym to feel accountability.
 I also don't like running.
 * Saturday is the day I catch up on the shows that my husband and I don't watch together (he does the same).
 * I also play Fantasy Football so, Fantasy Football deadlines are a thing for me (along with knowing the scores).
+* I run an [Instagram page for my cat](https://instagram.com/purrfect_jessie), so recently, I've been trying to snap a photo of her and post it.

 At first, I was afraid that this chain would create some "productivity shame".
 I truly hope that at least my post doesn't.
 I struggle a lot many days.
 This pandemic hasn't been easy on anyone.
 January was, personally, a devastating month for me - if anyone judges me for the lack of content I put out there, then that's a problem with their unrealistic and false expectations.